zhakyp02/backup/README.md

 # backup

+# First, you can create a cloud storage bucket within a new repository

 ## add the Terraform remote state configuration to the root module and make the following changes: update the export URI, backup retention time, and backup schedule
 ```hcl
 data "terraform_remote_state" "master" {